National Trust: Centenary

-21st century
+Twenty-first century

-In 2002 the Trust bought its first country house in more than a decade.
+In 2002 the National Trust bought its first country house in more than a decade.
 Tyntesfield, a Victorian Gothic mansion in Somerset, was acquired with donations from the National Heritage Memorial Fund and the Heritage Lottery Fund as well as members of the public.
 Three years later, in 2005, the Trust acquired another country house, Seaton Delaval Hall in Northumberland.

-In 2005, the Trust moved to a new head office in Swindon, Wiltshire.
+In 2005, the Trust moved to Heelis, a new head office in Swindon, Wiltshire.
 The building was constructed on the site of the former Great Western Railway factory and is intended as a model of brownfield renewal.
-It is named Heelis, taken from the married name of children's author Beatrix Potter, a supporter of, and donor to, the Trust, which now owns the land she formerly owned in Cumbria.
+The name Heelis is taken from the married name of children's author Beatrix Potter, a supporter of, and donor to, the Trust, which now owns the land she formerly owned in Cumbria.
 A refit of the premises to accommodate increasing staff numbers was announced in June 2019.

 In 2007, the bicentenary of the official abolition of the slave trade, the Trust published the article "Addressing the Past" in its quarterly magazine, examining aspects of the Trust's "hidden history" and finding ways of "reinterpreting some of its properties and collections".
-Research carried out by the Trust revealed in 2020 that 93, nearly one third, of their houses and gardens had connections with colonialism and historic slavery: 'this includes the global slave trades, goods and products of enslaved labour, abolition and protest, and the East India Company'.
-The report attracted controversy and the Charity Commission opened a regulatory compliance case into the Trust in September 2020 to examine the trustees' decision making.
+Research carried out by the Trust revealed in 2020 that 93, nearly one third, of their houses and gardens had connections with colonialism and historic slavery: "this includes the global slave trades, goods and products of enslaved labour, abolition and protest, and the East India Company".
+The report attracted controversy and the Charity Commission opened a regulatory compliance case into the Trust in September 2020 to examine the trustees' decision-making.
 The Charity Commission concluded that there were no grounds for regulatory action against the Trust.
-A group of members started a campaign, Restore Trust, to debate concerns about the future of the charity.

-In 2020 a sundial statue of "a kneeling African figure clad in leaves carrying the sundial above his head" was removed from its position in front of Dunham Massey Hall after calls were made for the removal of statues in Britain with links to the slave trade in the wake of the murder of George Floyd.
+In 2020 the Dunham Massey Hall sundial statue of "a kneeling African figure clad in leaves carrying the sundial above his head" was removed from its position in front of Dunham Massey Hall after calls were made for the removal of statues in Britain with links to the slave trade in the wake of the murder of George Floyd.